Gowthamvarma18/DA-Project/README.md

+\---

 This project does not rely on external APIs or third-party relational databases like SQL or MongoDB.
-Instead, it uses local text files to store and manage data.
+Instead, it uses local text files to simulate database operations.

-\- \*\*student.txt:\*\* Stores student details and login information.
+\- \*\*student.txt:\*\* User credentials and student details are written to and retrieved from this file.

-\- \*\*results.txt:\*\* Stores exam performance records and grading summaries.
+\- \*\*results.txt:\*\* Exam performance records and grading summaries are stored in this file.